jlevy/the-art-of-command-line/README.md

 - `split `and `csplit`: splitting files

+- `sponge`: read all input to memory before wriring it, useful for reading from then writing to the same file (for example, `grep -v something some-file | sponge some-file`)

 - `units`: unit conversions and calculations; converts furlongs per fortnight to twips per blink (see also `/usr/share/units/definitions.units`)

 - `7z`: high-ratio file compression